Parag More

 Parag More (born 8 June 1985) is an Indian cricketer.
 He is a right-handed batsman and right-arm off-break bowler who played for Maharashtra.
 He was born in Pune.

 More has played for Maharashtra at Under-14, Under-16, Under-19, Under-22, and Under-25 level, as well as for West Zone Under 16, Under-19s.
-He was also Captain of Under-16, Under-19, Under-22 for Maharashtra. made a single first-class appearance for Maharashtra, during the 2004–05 season, against Tamil Nadu.
-He was part of Rajasthan Royals squad in 2008 which won the first Indian Premier League trophy.
+He was also the Captain of Under-16, Under-19, Under-22 for Maharashtra.
+More made a single first-class appearance for Maharashtra during the 2004–05 season, against Tamil Nadu.
+He was a part of Rajasthan Royals squad in 2008 which won the first Indian Premier League trophy.